slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ### On geniality

 <!--
-- if a man knows more than others he becomes lonely. -- carl jung -->
+> *"If a man knows more than others he becomes lonely."
+-- Carl Jung*
+-->

 > *"In every work of genius we recognize our own rejected thoughts; they come back to us with a certain alienated majesty."